iangge/iangge.github.io/_posts/2024-11-3-setting-up-a-basic-nginx-web-server-on-windows.md

 ![nginx-file-directory.png](https://i.postimg.cc/6QM4CVQW/nginx-file-directory.png)

 Then go to the html folder, right click the index.html file, and edit it in Notepad.
-Using basic html, I edited the file to have it say, "Hello this is a website."
+Using basic html, I edited the file to have it say, "Hello, I have edited the html code."

 ![index-html-nginx.png](https://i.postimg.cc/mZ6L7LGG/index-html-nginx.png)